quantmind/pulsar/sources/api/protocols.txt

    :member-order: bysource

+.. _clients-api:

 Clients
 =================

-This section introduces two classes for transport/protocol clients with several connections to a remote :class:`Server`.
+This section introduces classes implementing the transport/protocol paradigm for clients with several connections to a remote :class:`Server`.
+:class:`Client` is the main class here, and :class:`Client.request` is the single most important method a subclass must implement.

 Client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~